zanko-mezdrichki/ATLAS-Module-Configuration-GUI/README.md

 ## 🚀 Features

 - **Module Loading:** Load module data by entering a serial number or browsing folders.
 Automatically reads JSON configuration files for cold and warm modules.
-- **Interactive Table:** Displays chip-level parameters in a color-coded table for easy distinction between cold (blue) and warm (orange) modules.
+- **Interactive Table:** Displays different parameters in a color-coded table.
-- **Parameter Editing:** Edit parameters directly in the GUI with type validation (integer, float, or list) and immediate feedback.
+- **Parameter Editing:** Edit parameters directly in the GUI.
 - **Filtering & Sorting:** Filter by cold/warm modules and sort parameters for efficient navigation.
-- **Summary & Export:** Generate a detailed summary of module configurations and save all modifications to a new folder.
+- **Summary & Export:** Generate a detailed summary of the activities that have been done (edits, saves).
 - **Safe Export:** Original files are preserved; only modified parameters are overwritten in a copy of the folder.

 ---

 ## ⚙️ Installation

-Clone the repository and install dependencies:

 1) **Clone** the repository
 ```bash